lokegustafsson/ips-pointcloud/README.md

     include copying from an immutable `xyzi` to this mutable buffer before every call, but in a real application we could skip the copy and sort an already almost-sorted array giving a further ~30% speedup.
+- The BTree solution is fastest with a AoS layout, while the SIMD solution is fastest with a SoA layout.
+Since the SoA must be sorted by `x`, we start by sorting the AoS input and copying to some SoA arrays.
+We pass mutable Vec:s to minimize allocation and deallocation.
 - We pass `parallel` since syscalling for it every call is significant overhead.
 - We pass `ret` as an out parameter to re-use the allocation from earlier calls.

 ### Attempted approaches that did not help

-- Struct-of-array layout (does not match access patterns)
+- ~~Struct-of-array layout (does not match access patterns)~~ (useful in SIMD solution)
 - Rebuilding stdlib `BTreeSet` with `B != 6` (`B = 6` seems like a very good default actually)
-- AVX2 SIMD pair distance computation (maybe bottlenecked by branch before answer insertion?)
+- ~~AVX2 SIMD pair distance computation (maybe bottlenecked by branch before answer insertion?)~~ (useful after realizing that most points with close x-values are not close in euclidian distance and can be early-exited.

 ### How to run

-`nix develop` followed by `cargo run --release`.
-Cargo could also be acquired from another package manager. `nix run` also works, but causes a 1-2% slowdown for some reason.
+Either `nix run` or `nix develop` followed by `cargo run --release`.
+Cargo could also be acquired from another package manager.

 The input file is included at compile time for convenience.
 One can change
 ```